anarseyf/ksea.live/README.md

   - [create-react-app](https://create-react-app.dev/) (not ejected)
   - Hooks
   - [CSS modules](https://github.com/css-modules/css-modules)
   - [D3.js](https://d3js.org/) — for building visualizations and data manipulation (mostly the latter; many visuals are built by adding `<svg>` elements to JSX directly, without involving D3).
 - AWS
   - Elastic Beanstalk (deployment)
   - CloudFront (static resource caching)
   - Lambda@Edge (`Content-Security-Policy` header)
   - Route 53 (DNS records)
   - IAM (Lambda and CloudFront policies)
-- MongoDB (currently used for resolving incidents — geo)
+- MongoDB (currently used for saving and loading incident geolocation data; TODO — should also be used to as incident storage, instead of local files.)

 ## Notes